11 December, 2022

 Neurosis (Blu-ray)

-Before going into that version it is necessary to consider the film which Franco himself has stated was the inspiration for filming the story.
+Before going into THE CRIMES OF USHER it is necessary to consider the film which Franco himself has stated was the inspiration for filming the story.
 That would be Jean Epstein's 1928 LA CHUTE DE LA MAISON USHER.
-Lastly little over an hour this silent version is heavily influence by Expressionist/Romantic Art, as were the previous silent films of Fritz Lang (DIE NIEBELUNGEN) and F.W.
+Running little over an hour this silent version is heavily influence by Expressionist/Romantic Art, as were the previous silent films of Fritz Lang (DIE NIEBELUNGEN) and F.W.
 Murnau (NOSFERATU, FAUST).
 Some versions have color tinted sequences which are very atmospheric and evoke the toxic mists of Poe's original story.
 There are numerous superimpositions and painterly tableau throughout.
-Two sequences often noted by critiques include the death and final interment of Lady Usher, during which time seems to stop as the dead swamp is explored.
+Two sequences often noted by critiques include the death and final interment of Lady Usher, during which time seems to stop as the dead swamp surrounding the Usher mansion is explored.
+Cutaways to such dwellers as frogs, who are seen copulating in the dismal tarn, are included acting as disturbing reminders that the natural world goes about its own reproductive business.

 Subscribe to: